evenegas06/weather_app/README.md

 ## Configuration
 * Run `npm install`.
 * Create `.env.local` file and add the environment variable `VITE_API_KEY`.
-* Paste your API key.
+* Paste your API key, you can get it on https://www.weatherapi.com/.
 * Run `npm run dev` and see the result on http://localhost:5173/